Power Comics: Mergers and the end of Power Comics

 The Power Comics line remained at five titles for nine months, after which it started to dwindle.
 Wham! was merged into Pow! on 13 January 1968, while Terrific merged into Fantastic three weeks later.
 This left three Power titles for just over six months, after which Pow! and Fantastic were merged into Smash! in September and November 1968 respectively.

 Odhams' parent, IPC Magazines, was eager to shed the licensing fee expenses for their American reprints, so as each title in the Power Comics line shut down, its respective superhero strips were given up.
 Only in the case of Fantastic, where the existing contract with Marvel had some months to run, were those strips transferred to its replacement, the merged Smash! and Pow!
 Incorporating Fantastic.

 Despite being the longest survivor, and inheriting many popular strips from the other four titles, Smash! was only a limited success.
 The Power Comics line officially came to an end in November 1968, when the logo was dropped from Smash! and Pow!'s #143 cover.

 Smash! continued to include some Marvel material but, once the Marvel contract expired in March 1969 (and having already dropped Batman), IPC quickly made extensive changes to the title, firing Alf Wallace and ending many other strips as well.
-By introducing a new cover feature, new strips, and free gifts (in the style of established IPC Magazines titles such as Lion and Valiant), Smash! was revamped in all but name into a new comic.
+By introducing a new cover feature, new strips, and free gifts (in the style of established IPC titles such as Lion and Valiant), Smash! was revamped in all but name into a new comic.

 Despite more editorial shakeups, Smash!, the last surviving member of the Power Comics line, lasted until April 1971, when it was merged into IPC's Valiant.

 Style and content

 Power Comics was the first attempt to integrate elements of American superhero comics into mainstream British comic publishing, motivated by the huge success of Stan Lee's line of Marvel Comics in the USA.
-Besides reprinting many of Marvel's most popular series, such as Spider-Man and the X-Men (all written by Lee), there was also an attempt to create a home-grown British superhero: firstly with the Missing Link/Johnny Future, who appeared in Fantastic prior to its merger with Terrific; and subsequently with Tri-Man, who appeared in Smash! after its merger with Fantastic.
+In addition to reprints of many of Marvel's most popular series, such as Spider-Man and the X-Men (all written by Lee), there was also an attempt to create a home-grown British superhero: firstly with the Missing Link/Johnny Future, who appeared in Fantastic prior to its merger with Terrific, and subsequently with Tri-Man, who appeared in Smash! after its merger with Fantastic.